NikolaiTeslovich/shmacweb/content/about.md

 Anyone is welcome as long as they are a high school student at the State College Area School District.

-We **used to meet meet** on Tuesdays in room D002.
+We **used to meet** on Tuesdays in room D002.
 However, due to the pandemic, we are meeting virtually.

 Email us to sign up for the mailing list.